Nash v Inman: Introduction of the case

-Nash was a tailor working in Saville Row.
+Nash was a tailor working in Savile Row.
 Inman was a minor studying at Cambridge University.
 Nash sold some cloth on credit to Inman for what was approximately £145.
 Nash sued to recover the money, and Inman pleaded infancy.

 After hearing evidence, the trial judge held that Inman was actually a minor and that he already had enough clothing at the time of sale.
 For this reason, the trial judge found that there was no evidence that the clothing could possibly be considered to be in the class of necessaries, and directed the jury to enter judgment in favour of Inman.
 Nash appealed, claiming that the judge had decided the issues of fact, instead of letting the jury decide.

 Each of the three members of the Court agreed that the trial judge was correct in ordering judgment to be entered for the defendant, but each gave a separate opinion.